codeequity/codeEquity/docs/ceManual.md

 <br>

-### Converting an Existing Project into a CodeEquity Project
+### Converting an Existing Project in GitHub into a CodeEquity Project

-This second example follows Jessie converting an existing GitHub project board into a CodeEquity project.
+This second example follows Jessie converting an existing project in GitHub into a CodeEquity project.
+In this example, the project is encapsulated in one repository (BookShare), and one GitHub project board (BookShareFE for front end), but the concepts work for a project that crosses multiple repositories and project boards.

 Jessie is already a contributor to several repositories owned by other people, and is the owner of several others.
 Jessie has been exploring the idea of a community book sharing app, and has started working on it.
-Excited by the possibility of attracting more developers, Jessie decides to convert the BookShare repository into a CodeEquity Project.
+Excited by the possibility of attracting more developers, Jessie decides to create a BookShare Venture, and convert the BookShare repository into a CodeEquity Project.
 The BookShare repository, and several participating GitHub projects are already in active use.

 Jessie starts by [signing up](#common-lifecycle-examples) for CodeEquity, following the default